 In 2020, a global pandemic caused by the COVID-19 Coronavirus (COVID-19) was declared.
-To contain the spread of COVID-19 and prioritise the health and safety of our community, Merri Community Health Services Limited was required to comply with various restrictions announced by the Commonwealth and State Governments, which in turn, has continued to impact the way in which the Company operates.
+To contain the spread of COVID-19 and prioritise the health and safety of our community, Merri Community Health Services Limited was required to comply with various restrictions announced by the Commonwealth and State Governments, which had impacted the way in which the Company operates.